This is another sample I received from

 I did not quite know what to expect as far as taste was concerned . . .

-A thick, rich, caramel sweetness engulfed my palate.
-The syrup was almost sticky sweet.
+thick, rich, caramel sweetness engulfed my palate.
+The

 To finish it off, the aftertaste closely resembled fig newtons and butter.